 Liu Yunshan 刘云山

-Politburo Standing Committee Member.
-Former Head of Propaganda Department.
+Former Politburo Standing Committee Member and Head of Propaganda Department.

 Pronunciation: Leeyoo Yoon-shahn soundbite

 Born: 1947, either in Shanxi or Inner Mongolia Autonomous Region.

 Career: Politburo Standing Committee Member.
 Director, Party’s Department of Propaganda until 2012.
 Spent 20 years in Inner Mongolia in various Party positions before moving to the Central Propaganda Department.
 His son runs a billion-plus dollar private equity firm.

 Prospects: Promoted to the Politburo Standing Committee in 2012.
 Despite taking over from Xi Jinping as head of the Party Secretariat and Central Party School, Liu missed out on the position of Vice President (which went to Li Yuanchao).
 Retired in 2017.

 Relevance to Tibet: Formerly one of China’s most senior leaders.

 Liu was a teacher in Inner Mongolia Autonomous prior to the Cultural Revolution and then a “sent-down youth” in the same region.
 He joined the Chinese Communist Party in 1971.
 He seems to have specialised in propaganda from the start of his political career; postings in the Inner Mongolia Autonomous Region included clerk in a local propaganda department, Xinhua reporter (1975 – 1982), the Communist Youth League and Head of the Propaganda Department, before eventually rising to Deputy Party Secretary of Inner Mongolia Autonomous Region in 1992.
 In 1993, Liu was transferred to Beijing where he served as Deputy Director of the Party’s Propaganda Department for nine years, until becoming Director from 2002 – 2012.